I’m sure you’ve heard about term insurance.

 Answer: You don’t get anything back as the policy would’ve already expired.

-As a side note, most death claims happen from 60 to 65 years old and 2 reasons could attribute to why it’s not later.
+As a side note, most death claims happen from 61 to 65 years old.

 - Term would have already expired